top of page

 Despite the attitude of inferiority of the Romans towards Verritus and Malorix, it was those same impulsive, primitive barbarians who brought the mighty Roman Empire on its knees in the early fifth century.
 Again barbarians riding to the capital but not with friendly request this time.
 Below some paintings of the Sack of Rome in the year 410 by the Visigoths.

 Note 1 – Other names of Frisians from the Roman era, besides Verritus and Malorix, which have been preserved, are: Hnaudifridus, Sextus Valerius Genialis, Bassus, Hilarus, and Frissiaus.
 All in service of the Roman army.
 Either as a legionnaire in auxiliary troops or as a horse guard of the emperor in Rome.
-Read our post Frisian mercenaries in the Roman Army.
+Read our blog post Frisian mercenaries in the Roman Army.
 Another name is Cruptorix, who had a farmstead in the area of the River IJ.
 His name is mentioned in the account of the Battle of Baduhenna in AD 28.
 Probably a Frisian who had served in the Roman army before and granted the Roman franchise (citizenships) as a reward.
 Lastly, we add, is the name of a slave known from the writing tablet found at Tolsum in the province of Friesland, dated AD 29, namely Caturix (Galestin 2009).

 Note 2 – More Frisian kings: Next after Verritus and Malorix, is King or dux Corsold.
 He lived around the year 500.
 He was, in fact, not a king of Frisians but had a small kingdom in Brittany.
 King Finn Folcwaldin of Frisia, known from the epic Beowulf and who lived in the early sixth century.
 Of course, Finn's father Folcwald might have been a king too, but nothing is known about him.
 King Audulfus who lived around the turn of the sixth and seventh centuries, is known from golden coins found in Central Netherlands.
 Another early-medieval king is King Aldgisl who lived in the Central Netherlands in the seventh century.
 Maybe the father of King or Duke Radbod, who lived also in the Central Netherlands at turn of the seventh and eighth centuries.
 A final king on the list is King or Duke Poppo, who lived in the north of the Netherlands in the beginning of the eighth century.